TobMoeller/P3-CSH-1/README.md

 ---

-## Small Feature showcase
+## Small feature showcase

-Here i tryed to make an object oriented approach to the navigation method which i developed in the P2 course.
+Here i tried to take an object oriented approach to the navigation method which i developed in the P2 course.
 You can have a look at the procedural version right [here](https://github.com/TobMoeller/P2-C-1).

 I thought of a class that handles the navigation part.
 Off of this class each individual day inherits all needed attributes and methods: